Brussels: Air

-The Brussels-Capital Region is served by two airports, both located outside of the administrative territory of the region.
-The most notable is Brussels Airport, located in the nearby Flemish municipality of Zaventem, 12 km east of the capital, which can be accessed by highway (A201), train, taxi and bus.
+The Brussels-Capital Region is served by two airports, both located outside of the region's administrative territory.
+The most notable is Brussels Airport, located in the nearby Flemish municipality of Zaventem, 12 km east of the capital, which can be accessed by motorway (A201), train, taxi and bus.
 Brussels National Airport has its own railway station.
 This station is located in the underground (level -1) of the airport terminal building itself.
-The secondary airport is Brussels South Charleroi Airport, located in Gosselies, a part of the city of Charleroi (Wallonia), some 50 km south-west of Brussels, which can be accessed by highway (E19 then E420) or a private bus.
-There is also Melsbroek Air Base, located in Steenokkerzeel, a military airport which shares its infrastructure with Brussels Airport.
+The secondary airport is Brussels South Charleroi Airport, located in Gosselies, a part of the city of Charleroi (Wallonia), some 50 km south-west of Brussels, which can be accessed by motorway (E19 then E420) or a private bus.
+There is also Melsbroek Air Base, located in Steenokkerzeel, a military airport that shares its infrastructure with Brussels Airport.
 The aforementioned airports are also the main airports of Belgium.